Tobidx/Tobidx/README.md

 - 👋 Hi, I’m Tobi
-- 👀 I’m interested in Data Science...
-- I am open to Machine Learning, Data analyst and Data scientist roles
+- I'm a Data Scientist and AI Engineer

 <!---
 Tobidx/Tobidx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.